The Big Picture On DSCR Loan Pros and Cons:

 DSCR loans

-Heard of DSCR loan programs as a real estate investor, but not sure how they work (or what DSCR even means)?
+Have you heard of DSCR loan programs as a real estate investor but not sure of their pros and cons or how they work (or what DSCR even means)?

 Many private portfolio lenders use DSCR (debt service coverage ratio) rather than borrower income to qualify loans.
 That keeps the underwriting about the quality of the deal itself, not your W-2 income.